 I’ve often wondered why psychological counselling has a monopoly on providing marriage help.
 While counselling is necessary and appropriate in cases of abuse, trauma, addiction, mental illness/disorder and severe emotional distress, not all people with marriage problems suffer from such ills.
 And if they don’t, applying a bandage soaked in psychology can make the wound worse.

-In my opinion, relationship coaching – specifically the type practiced by trained couples’ mediators – is better suited to many marital problems.
+In my opinion, a mediation / conflict resolution-based model of providing marriage help is better suited to many marital problems.
 This is for a few reasons.
-Mediation is an inherently non-judgmental and partnership-focused discipline.
+Mediation is an inherently partnership-focused discipline.
 Its goal has always been to improve communication and understanding, find common ground and maintain a relationship (of some kind) between two or more parties.
 It stresses open-mindedness, teamwork and seeing a situation from someone else’s point of view.
 Nowhere are these things more important than in marriage and family life.

-Mediators are trained — from day one — to keep their own biases and assumptions in check, and to instead be curious about their clients’ situation.
-Expert mediators may offer insight and information, but they don’t take sides, advise, “diagnose” or pathologize people’s problems.
+Mediators and other conflict resolution practitioners are trained — from day one — to keep their own biases and assumptions in check, and to instead be curious about their clients’ situation.
+Expert mediators may offer insight and information (as I do in my consults and courses), but they don’t take sides, advise, “diagnose” or pathologize people’s problems.
 As a bonus, mediation is a two-for- one deal.
-Not only does it help spouses resolve current issues, it demonstrates how to better communicate, interact and collaborate as a couple.
-It’s the whole teach-a- man-to- fish thing.
+Not only does it help spouses resolve current issues, it demonstrates how to better communicate, interact and collaborate as a couple so that future conflict can be avoided.

-Most importantly, relationship coaching that is grounded in mediation can help couples brainstorm positive yet workable solutions to their problems.
+Most importantly, mediation – particularly when combined with aspects of relationship coaching – can help spouses brainstorm positive yet workable solutions to their problems.
 This is a necessary yet very difficult process that many couples’ counsellors conveniently sidestep in favour of ongoing talk therapy; however, there’s no point talking ad nauseam about how your partner’s overspending makes you feel unappreciated if you fail to create a realistic budget in a timely manner.
 All talk and no action makes people wallow in blame, resentment and — worst of all — hopelessness.
 When spouses feel hopeless about their future together, they tend to dial divorce lawyers.